Dave Dickenson: Professional career

-Calgary Stampeders
+Calgary Stampeders (first stint)

+Dickenson was on the negotiation list of the Toronto Argonauts.
+His rights were traded to the Calgary Stampeders for wide receiver Tyrone Williams.

+Dickenson signed with Calgary for the 1996 season.
+That year, he was a reserve quarterback and did not dress for any games.

+In 1997, Dickenson got his first CFL start when Calgary's starting quarterback, Jeff Garcia, was unable to play October 18 when Calgary played in Toronto.
+Calgary would go on to lose 48–17.
+Dickenson also got significant playing time when Garcia got injured in the first quarter of the West Semi-Final against Saskatchewan.
+In a losing cause, Dickenson went 25 of 36 for 292 yards and 2 touchdowns and 0 interceptions passing, and had a 14-yard rushing touchdown.

+In 1998, Dickenson made his second CFL start when Calgary played in Winnipeg on July 24 because Garcia was sidelined with a knee injury.
+Calgary won 44–25.
+The Stampeders would go on to win the Grey Cup 26–24 over Hamilton that year, and Dickenson was the holder on the winning field goal.

+In 1999, Garcia joined the San Francisco 49ers, and Dickenson became Calgary's starting quarterback.
+Despite suffering some injuries during the season, Dickenson was able to guide Calgary back to the Grey Cup game.
+This time, Calgary would lose to Hamilton 32–21.

-Dickenson began his professional career with the CFL's Calgary Stampeders in 1997.
-His best year with the Stampeders was 2000, when Dickenson led the CFL in passing efficiency (114.1) and completion percentage (64.3%).
+His best year with the Stampeders was 2000.
+Dickenson led the CFL in passing efficiency (114.1) and completion percentage (64.3%).
 During the 2000 season, Dickenson earned Player of the Week honors once, was named a CFL All-Star, and won the CFL's Most Outstanding Player Award.
-He won a Grey Cup championship with Calgary in 1998.
+The Stampeders finished first place in the West Division in a year that Calgary was hosting the Grey Cup, and hosted BC in the West Final.
+In the West Final, Dickenson struggled, going 4 of 11 for 53 yards and 2 interceptions and 1 touchdown passing.
+On the touchdown pass, Dickenson suffered a knee injury that forced him from the game.
+Calgary would go on to lose 37–23.

 National Football League

 After generating interest from the NFL following his outstanding 2000 CFL season, Dickenson spent two seasons (2001-2002) in the National Football League.
 He spent the entire 2001 season as the third string QB for the San Diego Chargers, but was released by San Diego at the end of training camp in 2002 after a disappointing preseason in which he did not get to play in a game.
 He was then signed by the Seattle Seahawks and served as the third QB for two games before being released on September 24.
 In October, he signed with the Miami Dolphins following an injury to Jay Fiedler, and served as their third QB until December 3.
 He finished the season as the third QB for the Detroit Lions for their final two games after Joey Harrington was diagnosed with an irregular heartbeat.